ndiadedev/Mobile-Web-Specialist-App/README.md

 First step:
 ---
-clone the repository with cmd `git clone` or download the whole repos as a zip and extract it into wherever you want in your local computer
+Clone the repository with cmd `git clone` or download the whole repos as a zip and extract it into wherever you want in your local computer

 Second step:
 ---